 In 2008, the Reverend Robyn Green joined the ministerial staff.
 She came to Mt.
 Zion to serve while a student working on her Doctor of Ministry.
 Rev. Green, now Rev. O’Neal taught Bible Study and coordinated the Good Friday’s Women’s View of Christ and the Cross.
 She has returned home to St. Louis.
 Rev. Amina Thomas joined the work of ministry at Mt.
 Zion.
 Rev. Amina teaches Church School and is the coordinator of the Women’s Chat and Chew fellowship.

 Throughout the exhaustive history of Mt.
-Zion, there have been many officers, former pastors, and ministerial staff not been mentioned here as well as many members and friends who have played important roles in the church and have contributed with their time, talents, and gifts.
+Zion, there probably are many officers, former pastors, and ministerial staff that have not been mentioned here as well as many members and friends who have played important roles in the life of the church and have contributed with their time, talents, and gifts.
 To all who are still with us and to those who have passed from labor to reward, we say, “Thank you, thank you, thank you” for all you have done.